 - Mari Anjeli L. Crisanto (Assistant Professor)

-- Dr. Ria H. Borromeo (Assistant Professor)
+- Dr. Ria H. Borromeo (Associate Professor)

 - Joyce Mae A. Manalo (Assistant Professor)

 - Reinald Adrian dL.
 Pugoy.(Assistant Professor)